 Technology is Your Friend

 I didn’t take time off from work when my parents were here (#OtherExpatProblems), so they were left to their own most weekdays during the day.
 They’re not the adventurous type – my dad (like me) is super okay just being holed up in the house with the internet – but my mom gets so easily bored.
-I taught them to use Google Maps and just read the road signs to get around the neighbourhood, which I know, I know, seems so basic, but for my non-tech parents from Saudi (where pedestrian life is mostly not existent), is a pretty big deal.
+I taught them to use Google Maps and just read the road signs to get around the neighborhood, which I know, I know, seems so basic, but for my non-tech parents from Saudi (where pedestrian life is mostly not existent), is a pretty big deal.

 I also tasked them with taking photos of the “most Malaysian things” they come across during their walks, and it gave us some good laughs when they’d show me really ordinary things (like dogs on the street, the rain, the trees and forests around my neighborhood) that I’ve started to take for granted this whole time I’ve been away from Jeddah.